vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 ### Nuclear segmentation model

 The nuclear segmentation model performs nuclear segmentation of cell culture images.
-The input to the model is a single channel nuclear image (such as DAPI).
+The input to the model is a single-channel nuclear image (such as DAPI).

 <table width="700" border="1" cellpadding="5">